-Angola has budgeted an increase in crude oil production rate in 2022 compared to 2021, with production expected to increase to approximately 1.15 million barrels of oil per day, a net increase of 18,000 barrels.
-However, in recent years, Angola has not achieved its production targets and crude oil production declined in 2016, 2017, 2018, 2019, 2020 and 2021.
-Covid-19 pandemic-related shutdowns, under-investment in the sector by operators, technical problems and a steep decline in rates of production at older deepwater fields have resulted in lower than expected production levels, which have been partly mitigated as a result of new fields coming online.
+In recent years Angola has not achieved its production targets and crude oil production declined in 2018, 2019, 2020, 2021 and 2022, with a minor production increase in 2023.
+Covid-19 pandemic-related shutdowns, under-investment in the sector by operators, technical problems and a steep decline in rates of production at older deepwater fields have resulted in lower than expected production levels.
 The technical problems experienced relate to water injection systems, gas cooling, and floating, production, storage and offloading ("FPSO") units associated with some projects.
 Such technical problems have caused lengthy maintenance work and disruption to supply in respect of some fields.
 Furthermore, bureaucracy in the concession and bidding process, together with high realisation periods between the auction of oil blocks and production commencing at sites, adversely impacts oil production capacity.